 Lamentations, as might be expected, quickly became associated with losses and death, notably in Gregory of Nyssa's Funeral Orations on Meletius.
 By extension the Fathers saw Lamentations as a description of the challenges that face Christians in a fallen world.

 Readers will find some ancient authors translated into English here for the first time.
-Throughout they will gain insight and encouragement in the life of faith as seen through ancient pastoral eyes.
+This ACCS volume will give you insight and encouragement in the life of faith as seen through ancient pastoral eyes.